joalri24/MergeSort/README.md

 # MergeSort
 C++ console application.
 A practice program that reads numbers written on the console and sorts them at the user's command.
+It uses the [merge sort algorithm](https://en.wikipedia.org/wiki/Merge_sort).

 Screenshot: